magento/knowledge-base/src/announcements/adobe-commerce-announcements/switching-to-opensearch-for-adobe-commerce-on-cloud-2.4.4.md

  **What is OpenSearch?**

 OpenSearch is a fork of ElasticSearch and Kibana.
 Maintained by AWS instead of Elastic.co.
-To learn more review GitHub [opensearch-project/OpenSearch](https://github.com/opensearch-project/OpenSearch).
+To learn more, review GitHub [opensearch-project/OpenSearch](https://github.com/opensearch-project/OpenSearch).

 **Compatibility across versions:**